switchboard-xyz/solana-oracle-function-example/README.md

 update scripts/init-basic-oracle.ts

-replace each instance of Twap with SrfxUsdc replace each instance of twap with srfxusdc remove the bits that say:
+replace each instance of Twap with UsdyUsdc replace each instance of twap with UsdyUsdc remove the bits that say:

 ```